scalyr/helm-scalyr/README.md

 hash.
 The keys refer to the configuration file name for grouping monitors.
 The value is the Scalyr json configuration for each monitor.

-To set more configuration options not present in `values.yaml`, you can set the ``scalyr.config`` option in the file.
-See "Set Custom Configuration Options" below.

 ## Set Custom Configuration Options

-To set Agent configuration options that are not in the chart's [values.yaml](https://github.com/scalyr/helm-scalyr/blob/main/charts/scalyr-agent/values.yaml), set the ``scalyr.config`` option.
-The Agent reads and parses [JSON file fragments](https://app.scalyr.com/help/scalyr-agent#modularConfig) set in this option.
+To set configuration options that are not in the chart's [values.yaml](https://github.com/scalyr/helm-scalyr/blob/main/charts/scalyr-agent/values.yaml), the Agent reads and parses [JSON file fragments](https://app.scalyr.com/help/scalyr-agent#modularConfig).
+These can be set in the values file with the ``scalyr.config`` option.

 Since Helm cannot pass JSON strings as YAML key values, each JSON fragment must be base64 JSON.
 For example, if your custom config fragment is at ``ci/examples/agent.d/my-config.json``:

 1\.
 Create the base64 encoded version of the JSON file content